PurdueROV-Archive/PCB-X8-DCtoDCBricks/README.md

 # PCB-X8-DCtoDCBricks
-The high power DC to DC conversion bricks for the thrusters
+The high power DC to DC conversion bricks to convert 48V to manageable levels for thrusters and the power conversion board